 A rest area is like a motorway service area, only it doesn't need to provide fuel or food.

 In 1973, one government parliamentary secretary was impressed by French motorway picnic areas, and suggested the UK did the same.
-The Department for Transport experimented with one at Sedgemoor (then called Brent Knoll), but it was soon sold to different operators following upkeep problems.
+The Department for Transport experimented with one at Brent Knoll, but upkeep problems and commercial demand caused it to be sold to different operators.
 The whole experience was later summarised as "unfavourable".